openhab/openhab1-addons/bundles/action/org.openhab.action.telegram/README.md

 3. Get the chatId

 - Open a browser and invoke `https://api.telegram.org/bot<token>/getUpdates` (where `<token>` is the authentication token previously obtained)
-- Look at the JSON result to find the value behind "id": That is the chatId.
+- Look at the JSON result to find the value of `id`.
+That is the chatId.
 Note that if using a Telegram group chat, the group chatIds are prefixed with a dash that must be included in the config file. (e.g. bot1.chatId: -22334455)

 4. Test the bot